Aaron-K-T-Berry/ansible-networking-configuration/README.md

 ## Running playbooks

 All Ansible playbooks are stored in the `playbooks` directory.
-You can run them using the following command.
+You can run them using the following command:

 ``` bash
 (.venv) $ ansible-playbook -i ./inventory.aws.yml ./playbooks/<filename>
 ```

-The following playbooks are also available for you to run once you have setup the project prerequisite.
+The following playbooks are also available for you to run once you have set up the project prerequisites:

-* [`deploy.yml`](./playbooks/deploy.yml) - Provision aws instances onto your account
+* [`deploy.yml`](./playbooks/deploy.yml) - Provision AWS instances onto your account
-* [`destroy.yml`](./playbooks/destroy.yml) - Delete any aws resources that are deployed by the project
+* [`destroy.yml`](./playbooks/destroy.yml) - Delete any AWS resources that are deployed by the project
 * [`networking-initial.yml`](./playbooks/networking-configure.yml) - Configure private connectivity to EC2 for development
 * [`networking-modified.yml`](./playbooks/networking-modified.yml) - Modify the EC2 security groups
-* [`test-connectivity`](./playbooks/test-connectivity.yml) - Run a ping test between EC2 instances private and public ip address.
+* [`test-connectivity.yml`](./playbooks/test-connectivity.yml) - Run a ping test between EC2 instances' private and public IP addresses